eduardokreisig/FinPulse/README.md

 - Start/end dates for import
 - Whether to proceed with real import after dry run

+**Important**: FinPulse automatically creates a timestamped copy of your original workbook before making any changes.
+The copy is named `<Original File name> <timestamp>.xlsx` (e.g., `FinanceWorkbook 2025 2024-01-01T12-00-00.123.xlsx`) and saved in the same directory as the original.
+Your original file remains untouched.

 ### Command Line Mode
 ```bash
 # From the FinPulse directory